-Similarity calculations are based on MolPrint2D fingerprints (Bender et al. 2004) from the OpenBabel chemoinformatics library (OBoyle et al. 2011).

-The MolPrint2D fingerprint uses atom environments as molecular representation, which resemble basically the chemical concept of functional groups.
-For each atom in a molecule it represents the chemical environment using the atom types of connected atoms.

-MolPrint2D fingerprints are generated dynamically from chemical structures and do not rely on predefined lists of fragments (such as OpenBabel FP3, FP4 or MACCs fingerprints or lists of toxocophores/toxicophobes).
-This has the advantage that they may capture substructures of toxicological relevance that are not included in other fingerprints.

-From MolPrint2D fingerprints we can construct a feature vector with all atom environments of a compound, which can be used to calculate chemical similarities.

-The chemical similarity between two compounds A and B is expressed as the proportion between atom environments common in both structures $A \cap B$ and the total number of atom environments $A \cup B$ (Jaccard/Tanimoto index, Equation 1).
+- Similarity calculations are based on MolPrint2D fingerprints (Bender et al. 2004) from the OpenBabel chemoinformatics library (OBoyle et al. 2011). - The MolPrint2D fingerprint uses atom environments as molecular representation, which resemble basically the chemical concept of functional groups.
+For each atom in a molecular it represents the chemical environment using the atom types of connected atoms. - MolPrint2D fingerprints are generated dynamically from chemical structures and do not rely on predefined lists of fragments (such as OpenBabel FP3, FP4 or MACCs fingerprints or lists of toxocophores/toxicophobes).
+This has the advantage the they may capture substructures of toxicological relevance that are not included in other fingerprints.
+Unpublished experiments have shown that predictions with MolPrint2D fingerprints are indeed more accurate than other OpenBabel fingerprints. - From MolPrint2D fingerprints we can construct a feature vector with all atom environments of a compound, which can be used to calculate chemical similarities. - The chemical similarity between two compounds A and B is expressed as the proportion between atom environments common in both structures $A \cap B$ and the total number of atom environments $A \cup B$ (Jaccard/Tanimoto index, Equation 1).